Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/audio.md

 `PersistentAudioManager.cs` defines AudioManager behaviour unique to the Persistent scene, like playing sound effects when the mouse enters a [Button](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/UIElements.Button.html).
 This component can be found attached to the AudioManager GameObject in the Persistent scene.

-`BootAudioManager.cs` defines AudioManager behaviour unique to the Boot scene, like playing sound effects when the Company Logo video player starts.
+`BootAudioManager.cs` defines AudioManager behaviour unique to the Boot scene, like playing sound effects when sections of the Company Logo are displayed.
 This component can be found attached to the AudioManager GameObject in the Boot scene.

 `TitleAudioManager.cs` defines AudioManager behaviour unique to the Title scene, like playing sound effects when a coin is first inserted.
 This component can be found attached to the AudioManager GameObject in the Title scene.